 - For Adam was formed first, and then Eve.

-- And Adam wasn’t deceived; but having been thoroughly deceived, the woman did – and does –come into transgression.
+- And Adam wasn’t deceived; but having been thoroughly deceived, the woman has come into transgression.

-- Yet she will be saved through childbearing,(5)“she will be saved through childbearing” This almost certainly does not indicate that women somehow attain salvation through giving birth to children.
+- Yet she will be saved through childbearing,6“she will be saved through childbearing” This almost certainly does not indicate that women somehow attain salvation through giving birth to children.
 It is likely Paul dealing with Gnosticism, which was a huge problem as early as Paul’s day.
 The Gnostics believed in an physical vs spiritual dualism, elevating the spiritual and deriding the physical.
 As a consequence, some Gnostics forbade marriage (as in 1 Timothy 4:3).
 They also had some strange ideas about the creation, with some believing that Eve was created first or that Adam, not Eve, was deceived (which Paul corrected in verses 13 and 14 respectively).
 Some of the more extreme Gnostics believed that since the earthly/fleshly was wicked, having children was wicked/sinful, some even to the point of saying it endangered salvation.
-It’s likely Paul was correcting this error, saying that women will be saved “through childbearing”, in the sense of “you can be saved while bearing children” because it’s not a sin, not that childbearing itself would save them. if they remain in faith, and love, and holiness with self-control.
+It’s likely Paul was correcting this error, saying that women will be saved “through childbearing”, in the sense of “you can be saved while bearing children” because it’s not a sin, not that childbearing itself would save them. if they7“they” the switch here from singular (“she”) in the first half of the verse to plural (“they”) is accurate to the Greek. remain in faith, and love, and holiness with self-control.

 Next: 1 Timothy chapter 3